|

 This is the break down of some of the concepts: for a single punch

-1. A Spilt sector; Parry outside of the arm and strike inside to the head or
+sector; Parry outside of the arm and strike inside to the head or body

-2. Inside parry and hit sector; inside arms attacking center line head or
+and hit sector; inside arms attacking center line head or body

-3. Outside parry and hit sector; hitting over the arm to the head or body
+and hit sector; hitting over the arm to the head or body with the same

 hand.

-5. Cutting sector; cut off attacking angle of the punch, using your punch to
+sector; cut off attacking angle of the punch, using your punch to counter

-7. Inside Pak Sao sector; Slap block with lead hand and counter with the
+Sao sector; Slap block with lead hand and counter with the rear hand

-8. Cup Sao sector; Circling attacking angle or punch out and away from you
+sector; Circling attacking angle or punch out and away from you by moving

-10. Intercepting or stop hitting; you stop the attack at it's fulcrum or
+or stop hitting; you stop the attack at it's fulcrum or leverage points

-butts, Knees, Elbows, Kicking concepts if they evade out of your punching
+Head butts, Knees, Elbows, Kicking concepts if they evade out of your

-range, Throwing tactics, Joint locking tactics, Develop counter takedown
+punching range, Throwing tactics, Joint locking tactics, Develop counter

 When working inside center line, (between their arms) sometimes instead of